Mikusch/async-gamequery-lib/README.md

 1.0.0

+* First major release
+* Updated implementation of Source Server Query (Issue #50)
+* Changed license to Apache 2.0
+* Clash of Clans Web API module has been removed
 * Moved MasterServerFilter to core package and renamed to ServerFilter
-* Added new webapi implementation for interface IGameServersService
+* Added new Web-API implementation for interface IGameServersService
 * All primitive types have been replaced by reference types in pojos
 * Fixed consistency of id property types